“Art brings people together.”

 I was away from making paintings for so many years, I stopped thinking of myself as an artist.
 Art was created by others more creative and talented.
 Making art was a dark hole from which I could never see the light.
 It was unreachable, out of touch, not even remotely doable for me.

 How did I experience a transformation and return to making art?
-How did I become an #ArtaPHILLYist?
+How did I finally call myself an artist?
 What was it?

 A trip with my husband to Santa Fe, New Mexico in November 2015!
 The amazing art and artists of Santa Fe's boundless creative community was my wake up call to restart life as an oil painter.
 The pervasive presence of art in the community of Santa Fe is overwhelming.
 The mere number of art, galleries, and artists struck me like a bolt of lightening!
 I can do this!